opencast/helper-scripts/multi-tenant-configuration/README.md

 _For the future, Basic Authentication and the use of an endpoint that doesn't require the Admin role (e.g.
 `api/events/{id}`) would be preferable, so you can simply add a frontend user with the necessary rights (ingest, access to the events/series) and the same password to both tenants._

+#### group config:
+The names in the group config file must be unique per Tenant!

 ### Usage
 **ToDo**